Top 10 Multifunctional Dynamic Microphones

 - Weight 307 g

 8. Shure Beta 57 A

 The Shure Beta 57A Microphone improves on the design of the favorite Beta 57 to optimize heat and presence.
 Many main performers use the Beta 57A mic to seize drums, guitar amps, brass, woodwinds, and vocals.

 A wonderful super-cardioid pattern provides superior gain-before-feedback throughout its frequency spectrum.
 The grille is hardened for longer life and designed for close placement to reinforce the low-frequency proximity effect.
 An excessive signal-to-noise ratio is achieved by the use of a neodymium magnet construction, An inner shock mount decreases handling noise.
 50Hz to 16kHz frequency response.

 The Beta 57A maintains a real super-cardioid pattern all through its frequency range, making certain excessive gain before feedback, most isolation from different sound sources, and minimum off-axis tone coloration.

-Its neodymium magnet achieves a high signal/noise ratio, and a totally new hardened metal mesh grill design enables you to take better benefit of proximity effect.
-The grill resists put on and endures abuse, too.
+Its neodymium magnet achieves a high signal/noise ratio, and a totally new hardened metal mesh grill design enables you to take better benefit of the proximity effect.
+The grill resists put-on and endures abuse, too.
 The Beta 57A is an exceptionally versatile microphone, packaged in a sophisticated pneumatic shock mount.